Industry Study

 Consumer debt increased by $41.9 billion in February 2022

-The latest report from the Federal Reserve shows a $41.9 billion spike in consumer debt for February.
-That is a 11.3% year over year increase, which is the highest rate of increase since November 2001.
-That puts the overall debt of American consumers at $4.48 trillion — $15 trillion if you include mortgage debt.
+The Federal Reserve reported a $41.9 billion spike in consumer debt for February 2022 — an 11.3% year-over-year increase, the highest rate since November 2001.
+That put the overall debt of American consumers at $4.48 trillion at the time ($15 trillion including mortgage debt).
+Total consumer credit has since climbed to $5.11 trillion as of Q4 2025, per the Federal Reserve’s G.19 release.

 Click here to learn about the best deals currently available in the credit card market, and compare offers side-by-side.